Image Generation AI Architecture Showdown: Autoregressive vs Diffusion — Who Will Win in 2026?

 • The difference between gpt-image-1 and DALL-E 3 is a fundamental architectural difference: Autoregressive (sequential token generation) vs Diffusion (iterative denoising)

-• Autoregressive tokenizes images and generates them the same way as an LLM.
+• Autoregressive tokenizes images and generates them the same way as LLMs.
 Like a 3D printer, it builds up layer by layer with no going back

-• The hybrid approach combining Transformer and Diffusion (DiT) is the academic consensus, but OpenAI's pure AR approach is also delivering powerful commercial results
+• The hybrid approach combining Transformer and Diffusion (DiT) is the academic consensus, but OpenAI's pure AR approach is also producing powerful commercial results

 国内企業 AI活用実態調査2026 配布中